-Mallorca’s secret weapon is the Serra de Tramuntana mountain range.
+Mallorca’s secret weapon is the Serra de Tramuntana mountain range, its even in UNESCO world heritage.
 It takes a standard beach destination and takes it to a whole new level—literally!
 From great hikes and mountaintop villages to spectacular viewpoints, it’s easy to add on a bit of adventure and fun to the undeniably stunning beaches of Mallorca.

 You might also be interested in reading: